 In today's world this is a very difficult standard to achieve.
 That's why we have the 80-20 rule.
 It takes the edge off temptation and guilt, while still providing a nutritious diet.

 You may indulge your 'junk food tooth' for up to a total of 20% of your calorie intake.
-Calorie counting is not necessary when you primarily eat nutritious, whole foods, but for illustrative purposes let's use this example: when consuming 1800 calories a day, up to 360 calories may come from processed foods.
-This includes beverages.
+Calorie counting is not necessary when you primarily eat nutritious, whole foods, but for illustrative purposes let's use this example.
+If you consume 1800 calories a day, up to 360 calories may come from processed foods and beverages.
 Beware.
 Those calories add up quickly.
+If you have health concerns, it may be better if you follow the 90-10 rule and keep sugar and processed foods to a minimum.

 Also follow the 80-20 rule for how much you eat.
 Stop eating before you are full.
-This allows your stomach to do its job of churning and breaking down food without discomfort.
+This healthy eating habit helps prevent excess calorie consumption and allows your stomach to do its job of churning and breaking down food without discomfort.

 Indigenous peoples naturally follow a healthy diet.
-They don't just eat healthy foods, but prepare them in nourishing ways.
+They don't just eat healthy foods, they know how to prepare them in nourishing ways.
 There is great wisdom in traditional food preparation.
 It neutralizes nutrient-blocking compounds, aids absorption, and preserves the quality of foods.

 Some traditional practices are easy to incorporate into your cooking and healthy eating routine.